ViniMN/ViniMN/README.md

 - Hello!
-- My name is Vinicius, currently i am a student in the school "Senac São Leopoldo".
+- My name is Alice, currently i am a student in the school "Senac São Leopoldo".
 - Currently learning how to make code in HTML!
+Thanks to Paula I am finally learning it-
 - In my free time i loooove to practice my drawing skills and make some characters.
 - I also play some games.
+Limbus Company and Omori follow me around and casually drive me crazy.